aliyun/alibaba-cloud-sdk-go/README.md

 </p>

-Alibaba Cloud Client for Go is a client tool that helps Go developers manage credentials and send requests, [Alibaba Cloud SDK for Go][SDK] dependency on this tool.
+Alibaba Cloud Go SDK is a client tool that helps Go developers manage credentials and send requests, [Alibaba Cloud Go SDK][SDK] dependency on this tool.

 ## Online Demo